 Politics & Campaigns

-I've been involved in a number of roles over the years, including running a referendum campaign and serving as a staff member in two general election headquarters.
+I've been involved in a number of roles over the years, including running a referendum campaign and serving as a

 With a collaborator I have published research looking at the roots of Irish political parties.